 Home of the Los Angeles Rams for 15 years, Anaheim Stadium continues to serve as the home of the Los Angeles Angels of Anaheim.
 Long before the Rams move to Anaheim Stadium, the California Angels (MLB) had been playing at the stadium since 1966.
 After founding the Los Angeles Angels (MLB) in 1960, owner Gene

-For decades football has been a part of the Miami landscape as the city is the home of the Dolphins (NFL), Hurricanes (NCAA) and has hosted countless Super Bowls and NCAA football championship games.
-The stadium, today known as Hard Rock Stadium, has been the site of many great football games and the Dolphins since
+For decades, football has been an integral part of the sports landscape in Miami.
+The city is home to the Miami Dolphins of the NFL and the Miami Hurricanes football program, and it has hosted numerous major events including multiple Super Bowl games and NCAA football championship games.
+The stadium now known as Hard Rock